 Unfortunately, older ice makes up only a small fraction of the current Arctic ice pack.
 In March 1985, sea ice at least four years old made up about 30 percent of the ice pack in the Arctic Ocean.
 In March 2019, ice that old made up only a little more than 1 percent of the pack.
-Instead, more than three-quarters of the winter ice pack today consists of thin ice that is just a few months old, whereas in the past it was just over half.
+Today, more than three-quarters of the winter ice pack consists of thin ice that is just a few months old, whereas in the past it was just over half.

 Tracking Trends with the Sea Ice Index

 Scientists at the National Snow and Ice Data Center (NSIDC) have been collecting data and images that give a measure of sea ice extent using a data record that begins in 1978.

 Sea ice can be calculated in extent, area, and concentration.
 Sea ice extent can be measured relatively easily with satellite data.
 A simplified way of understanding the difference between area and extent is to imagine a slice of swiss cheese.
 Extent measures the total area within the edges of the slice of cheese.
 Area measures only where the cheese is present, not including the holes.
 Concentration measures the cheese (ice) coverage per unit area.